frnmst/md-toc/docs/markdown_specification.rst

 - ``github``:

-  - uses a forked version of ``cmark`` with some added extensions, called GitHub Flavored Markdown.
+  - uses a forked version of ``cmark`` with some added extensions.
+    This language specification is called GitHub Flavored Markdown.

   - there are subtle differences such as the disallowed raw HTML extension which affects md-toc.